ronvass/NYC-DOE-Health-Screening-Automation/INFO.md

 In line 10, input your full school name.

 And.. that's it!
 Of course, this info setup is a one-time thing, which is the whole point of this automation.
-You can use Windows Task Scheduler to make this run every school morning by itself locally, as long as your computer is not powered off.
-On Mac or Linux, you can use Cronjobs.
+Run it from then on each day you need it..

 NOTE: line 48 (the `RadioButtonVaccination` definition) has to be altered based on vaccination status.